mozilla/ee-consultant-guidelines/docs/hosting.rst

 Mozilla Hosted
 ---------------

-Mozilla hosted means the project is hosted on Mozilla hardware.
+Mozilla hosted means the project is hosted on Mozilla infrastructure.
 Mozilla is responsible for providing performant hosting.

-The following responsibilites should be outlined in a SOW:
+The following responsibilities should be outlined in a SOW:

 **Consultant Responsible**